Taking model-complete cores

 \subsubsection{Non-interpretability results}

 Here we show that none of the three structures $(\mathbb{Q};<)*(\mathbb{Q};<)$, $(\mathbb{Q};<,S,T)$, and $S(2)$ is interpretable in $\order$.
-By Lemmas~\ref{companion_perm}, ~\ref{mc_core_part}, and Corollary~\ref{companion_s2} we know that each of these structures are model companions of structures interpretable in $\order$, so any of these three structures shows that $\I(\order)$ it not closed under taking model companions.
+By Lemmas~\ref{companion_perm}, ~\ref{mc_core_part}, and Corollary~\ref{companion_s2} we know that each of these structures is the model companion of a structure interpretable in $\order$, so any of these three structures shows that $\I(\order)$ is not closed under taking model companions.

 We first show that every order which is definable in $\johnord{d}$ equals a lexicographic order up to a permutation of the coordinates and the reversal of the order of some of the coordinates.
 We say that an interval of $\mathbb{Q}$ is \emph{non-degenerate} if it contains at least 2 elements.